12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Online Here

-Casa Lolea is a really charming tapas spot in Barcelona’s Gothic Quarter that’s famous for its signature sangria bottles and red polka-dot decor.
+Casa Lolea is a really cute tapas spot in Barcelona’s Gothic Quarter that’s famous for its signature sangria bottles and red polka-dot decor.

 I went there before a flamenco show at Palau de la Musica Catalana and really loved the quaint and homey atmosphere.